ajaen4/terraform-databricks-aws/README.md

 - You must own an AWS account and have an Access Key to be able to authenticate.

+- You must have deployed a bucket and a DynamoDB to be able to store Terraform's remote state.

 - 2 SSM parameters must be available with the necessary credentials for the Databricks account:
     - 1 array type parameter with the Databricks account and username in that order
     - 1 string type parameter with the Databricks account password

 - Versions:
+    - Terraform = 1.1.2
     - databrickslabs/databricks = 0.3.9
     - hashicorp/aws = 3.70.0